Gigi Marvin: Minnesota Whitecaps

 After the 2010 Winter Games, Marvin joined the Whitecaps for their 2010–11 season.
-On October 8, against former WCHA rival, St. Cloud State, Marvin scored a goal.
+On October 8, in an exhibition game against former WCHA rival, St. Cloud State, Marvin scored a goal.

 Boston Blades

 For the 2012–13 season, Marvin joined the Boston Blades of the Canadian Women's Hockey League and helped the squad claim the 2013 Clarkson Cup.

 Boston Pride

 On September 25, 2015, it was announced that Marvin had signed a contract to play for the Boston Pride of the National Women's Hockey League.
 Participating in the 2016 NWHL All-Star Game, Marvin would compete in the Isobel Cup finals.
 She would score the second goal in Cup history, during the second period of Game 1 against the Buffalo Beauts.
 She would end her season by winning the 2016 NWHL Defensive Player of the Year Award.
 Marvin was selected for the 2017 All-Star Game in February 2017 via a fan vote.